Processes on Unimodular Random Networks: Abstract

 It is clear that $p$ is an environment.
 Since $F_\gh(\bp) \le \sum_{y \sim x} 1 = \deg_\gh(\bp)$, we also have that $Z < \infty$, so that $\nu$ is a $p$-stationary initial bias and $p$ is $\nu$-reversible. \endprocl

 Given a network with positive edge weights and a time $t > 0$, form the {\bf transition operator} $P_t$ for continuous-time random walk whose rates are the edge weights; in the case of unbounded weights (or degrees), we take the minimal process, which dies after an explosion.
 That is, if the entries of a matrix $A$ indexed by the vertices are equal off the diagonal to the negative of the edge weights and the diagonal entries are chosen to make the row sums zero, then $P_t := e^{-A t}$; in the case of unbounded weights, we take the self-adjoint extension of $A$ corresponding to the minimal process.
-The matrix $A$ is called the {\bf infinitesimal generator} or the {\bf Laplacian} of the network.
+The matrix $A$ is called the {\bf Laplacian} of the network; it is the negative of the {\bf infinitesimal generator} of the random walk.

 \procl c.continuous-time-stationary Suppose that $\rtd \in \uni$ is carried by networks with non-negative edge weights such that the corresponding continuous-time Markov chain has no explosions a.s.
 Then $\rtd$ is stationary and reversible. \endprocl